cturvey/RandomNinjaChef/uBloxC94M8P/README.md

 # C94M8P page

-I created these over several conversations over the uBlox Support Forum.
+I created these over several conversations over at the uBlox Support Forum.

 If you found this useful, or it saved you many hours of work, consider contributing to my efforts
   *  https://paypal.me/cliveone